 (NOTE: A raise must be at least twice the size of the big blind bet.
-Whether you can raise more than that amount or not depends on the betting structure of the Holdem game you play.
+Whether you can raise more than that amount or not depends on the betting structure of the Holdem game you play poker online.
 Players can re-raise up to three times if there is a betting cap.)

 When players have either called or folded, the first three community cards are dealt.
 This is the flop.

 Players bet again starting with the small blind.
 Now the options are: a) bet, b) fold, c) call, d) raise or e) check.
 A check is a pass.
 A player can check if no one placed a bet before them and not go broke in poker.